Aerodynamic force: Force

 Pressure acts normal to the surface, and shear force acts parallel to the surface.
 Both forces act locally.
 The net aerodynamic force on the body is equal to the pressure and shear forces integrated over the body's total exposed area.

-When an airfoil (such as a wing) moves relative to the air, it generates an aerodynamic force in a rearward direction, at an angle determined by the direction of relative motion.
+When an airfoil moves relative to the air, it generates an aerodynamic force determined by the velocity of relative motion, and the angle of attack.
 This aerodynamic force is commonly resolved into two components, both acting through the center of pressure: